gingerly-ui/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-swaps the values of two integers
+eturns the length of a string.